johnston9/MS3-Shot-Caller/README.md

 </h2>

- - The extra buttons on the admin user page did not effect the results.
+ - The extra buttons on the admin user page did not affect the results.

  [Back to Table of Content](#table-of-content)

- - ### Add Message page
+ - ### Add Message Page

 As regards the label issue above I tried to use "aria-label="Select Department" but as expected it had no result as the dropdown is not reachable on the page.